wp-plugins/wp-simple-firewall/readme.txt

 *	ADD:		Add various WordPress security features dynamically that would otherwise require wp-config.php editing.
 *	ADD:		Limit login attempts functionality.
 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 1.6.1 =

+*	ADDED:		Options to fully customize the text displayed by the GASP comments section.
+*	ADDED:		Option to include logged-in users in the GASP Comments Filter.

 = 1.6.0 =